 Types of Relief

-There are three types of relief from joint and several liabilities for spouses who filed MFJ; a) Innocent Spouse Relief, (b) Separation of Liability Relief, and (c) Equitable Relief.
+There are three types of relief from joint and several liabilities for spouses who filed MFJ: a) Innocent Spouse Relief, (b) Separation of Liability Relief, and (c) Equitable Relief.

 1- Innocent Spouse Relief

-The Innocent Spouse Relief provides one spouse relief from additional tax she or he owes if the other spouse or former spouse failed to report income, improperly reported or claimed tax deductions or used tax credits.
-To qualify under the innocent spouse relief, you must meet all of the following three requirements:
+The Innocent Spouse Relief provides one spouse relief from additional tax she or he owes if the other spouse or former spouse failed to report income, improperly reported, or claimed tax deductions or used tax credits.
+To qualify under the innocent spouse relief, you must meet all the following three requirements:

-2- You establish that at the time you signed the joint tax return you did not know, and had no reason to know, that there was an understatement of tax; and,
+b- You establish that at the time you signed the joint tax return you did not know, and had no reason to know, that there was an understatement of tax; and,

-3- Taking into account the totality of the circumstances, it would be unfair to hold you responsible for the understatement of tax.
+c- Considering the totality of the circumstances, it would be unfair to hold you responsible for the understatement of tax.

 2- Separation of Liability Relief